 You can access and manage your files on the Creative Cloud website.

-To access the Creative Cloud files folder from the Creative Cloud desktop app, click the icon and select Open sync folder.
-From here, you can upload your files directly to sync them to your Creative Cloud account.
-(If you're on an earlier version of the Creative Cloud desktop app, click Files > Open Folder.)
+To access the Creative Cloud files folder from the Creative Cloud desktop app, go to the Files tab and select Open sync folder at the bottom-left corner.
+Once the folder opens, you can upload your files directly to sync them to your Creative Cloud account.
+(If you're on an earlier version of the Creative Cloud desktop app, select Files > Open Folder.)